CARES Act Consumer Right to Request Forbearance

 Montana Housing borrowers must submit a completed Montana Housing COVID19 Forbearance Acknowledgment form.
 Upon receipt of the completed form, Montana Housing Loan Servicing Specialist will contact the borrower to discuss next steps.
 It is critical that borrowers keep in contact with us during this time so we can identify the best option available to each borrower, based on individual circumstances.

-FHA Timeframe to Request the Initial Forbearance Expires October 30, 2020
+FHA Timeframe to Request the Initial Forbearance Extended

 RD Timeframe to Request the Initial Forbearance Extended

 RD has extended the timeframe for borrower to request the initial forbearance from previous guidance.
-Recent guidance provides, Servicers may approve the initial 180 day COVID-19 Forbearance no later than the earlier of the termination date of the national emergency declared by the President on March 13, 2020 or December 31, 2020.
+Recent guidance provides, Servicers may approve the initial 180 day COVID-19 Forbearance no later than the earlier of the termination date of the national emergency declared by the President on March 13, 2020 or June 30, 2021 and the borrower may request an extension of up to an additional 180 days.
+Borrowers who received an initial CARES Act forbearance before June 30, 2020, may be granted up to two additional three-month payment forbearances.
+The borrower must request each extension individually.

 Consumer Finance Protection Agency Guide to coronavirus mortgage relief options